bhasevambit/python_sound_source_separation_practice_by_sss_python_book/README.md

 # Python Sound Source Separation Practice by SSS Python Book

-This repository is training of python sound source separation by SSS Python Book.
+This repository is practice of python sound source separation by SSS Python Book.

 ## Reference codes